UKGovernmentBEIS/desnz-warm-homes-local-grant/Documentation/database.md

 - On branch 2
 - Revert and remove migration B
 - Merge main into branch 2
-- Recreate migration B (which will now be on top of migation A)
+- Recreate migration B (which will now be on top of migration A)
 - Merge branch 2 into main